erwanfadlys/mrtb1133_group_assignment/README.md

 ## 📋 Project Overview

-This project develops an **Intelligent Crime Analytics Dashboard** that combines **Business Intelligence (BI)** and **Artificial Intelligence (AI)** to enhance crime analysis and prevention strategies for Malaysian local government agencies.[web:192][web:194]
+This project develops an **Intelligent Crime Analytics Dashboard** that combines **Business Intelligence (BI)** and **Artificial Intelligence (AI)** to enhance crime analysis and prevention strategies for Malaysian local government agencies.

 ### 🎯 Theme
 **"The Next Frontier: Leveraging AI and BI for Strategic Growth and Innovation"**

 Public safety and crime prevention remain critical responsibilities of Malaysian local government.
-With Malaysia's crime rate increasing by an average of **16.5% year-over-year** (Zaini et al., 2021), there is an urgent need for advanced analytical tools to monitor and predict crime patterns.[web:202]
+With Malaysia's crime rate increasing by an average of **16.5% year-over-year** (Zaini et al., 2021), there is an urgent need for advanced analytical tools to monitor and predict crime patterns.

 ---

 ## 🔍 Background

 ### Current Landscape
-- **Rising Crime Rates:** Rapid urbanization, population growth, and socio-economic changes have contributed to evolving crime patterns across Malaysia.[web:202]
+- **Rising Crime Rates:** Rapid urbanization, population growth, and socio-economic changes have contributed to evolving crime patterns across Malaysia.
-- **Data Availability:** The Department of Statistics Malaysia provides crime-related data through its official portal, presenting historical crime statistics via charts and graphs.[web:192]
+- **Data Availability:** The Department of Statistics Malaysia provides crime-related data through its official portal, presenting historical crime statistics via charts and graphs.
-- **BI Implementation:** Business Intelligence has been successfully deployed across various sectors by local governments for analysis and visualization.[web:200]
+- **BI Implementation:** Business Intelligence has been successfully deployed across various sectors by local governments for analysis and visualization.

 ### The Gap
 Despite the availability of crime data and BI tools, **crime analytics remain limited**: